arch571/manim-geometry-visualizer/README.md

 # Manim Geometry Visualizer
 Manim geometry visualizer.
 It uses a DSL (domain specific language) to define simple geomtery problems defined in school mathematics curriculum.
+Based on the DSL, it generates the video.
 This is just a proof of concept, to get familiar with the excellent [manim](https://www.manim.community/) library.
 The code architecture is rudimentary and will change in future.

 ## DSL
 ```